bernattorras/wp-disable-inactive-users/readme.md

 If wanted, it can be configured from `Users > Disable Inactive Users`.

 ## Unit tests
-Assuming that you've already clonned the plugin repository and installed the required dependencies using composer, you can now start running the PHP unit tests in your local dev environment.
+Assuming that you've already cloned the plugin repository and installed the required dependencies using composer, you can now start running the PHP unit tests in your local dev environment.
 1. Run `bin/install-wp-tests.sh <db-name> <db-user> <db-pass> [db-host] [wp-version] [skip-database-creation]` e.g. `bin/install-wp-tests.sh wordpress_tests root root localhost latest` to install the unit tests.
 2. Run `vendor/bin/phpunit` to run all unit tests.